Allen Doxtator - Te howis kwûnt

 Deb St. Amant

 Deb St. Amant (Bezhig Waabshke Ma’iingan Gewetigaabo) is the Elder in Residence for the Faculty of Education.
 Deb graduated from our Faculty of Education in 1982.
-Her father was Métis and her mother is Ojibwe.
+Deb is of the Bear Clan.
+Her father was Métis from Penetanguishene, originally Drummond Islanders.
+Her mother is Ojibwe from Henvey Inlet First Nation #2.
 Deb retired from teaching in 2012 but still enjoys guest speaking about Indigenous issues and other equity themes.

 Deb St. Amant